babafemiolatona/trade-track/README.md

 # Trade-Track

-It is an e-commerce API built with springboot.
+Trade-Track is a Spring Boot-based e-commerce API for managing products, user authentication, and shopping cart operations.